vnwal001/MyTestFolder/HW2-report.md

 1. Remove rows/columns:

     i.
 Remove blank rows/row contain misleading values/columns that has no values (more than one column of the same row for example).
 Remove the column "Gross".

   	Answer: A) I clicked on the Gross Column--------> Edit Column--------->Remove Column
-  	        B) I created a new column (MissingValues) to count number of missing rows, I used the GREL expression
+  	        B) I created a new column (MissingValues) to count number of missing values in every rows, I used the GREL expression

 `
   	if(isNull(cells['MOVIES'].value), 1, 0)+